Dr João Florêncio

 I am open to discuss compelling research proposals on any topics broadly related to his research interests and expertise.
-I am especially happy to consider working with candidates whose concerns intersect modern and contemporary visual culture, media and performance with interests in sex/sexuality, embodiment and subjectivities, ecology and the wider field of the posthumanities.
+I am especially happy to consider working with candidates whose concerns intersect modern and contemporary visual culture, media and performance with interests in queer sex and sexuality, gender, embodiment and subjectivities, and the wider fields of the posthumanities and medical humanities.

 I am currently involved in the supervision of the following research students:

-Mie Al-Missned (MPhil/PhD in Art History and Visual Culture): Ritual Performativity in Transnational Networks of Contemporary Art: Adrian Piper, Shirin Neshat, Coco Fusco, Chengyao He, and Janine Antoni.
+Mie Al-Missned: Ritual Performativity in Transnational Networks of Contemporary Art: Adrian Piper, Shirin Neshat, Coco Fusco, Chengyao He, and Janine Antoni.
 Co-supervised with Professor Heike Roms (Drama).